 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is a very time-consuming, expensive and uncertain process that takes years to complete.
 Our operations have consumed substantial amounts of cash since inception, and we expect our expenses to increase in connection with our ongoing activities, particularly as we conduct clinical trials of, and seek marketing approval for, our product candidates and advance our other programs.
 Other unanticipated costs may also arise.
 Because the design and outcome of our ongoing and anticipated clinical trials are highly uncertain, we cannot reasonably estimate the actual amount of resources and funding that will be necessary to successfully complete the development and commercialization of any product candidate we develop.
-Based on our research and development plans, we believe that the net proceeds from this offering, together with our existing cash, will be sufficient to fund our operations into fourth quarter of 2022.
+Based on our research and development plans, we believe that the net proceeds from this offering, together with our existing cash, will be sufficient to fund our operations into

+.
 Moreover, we will need to obtain substantial additional funding in connection with our continuing operations and planned research and clinical development activities.
 Our future capital requirements will depend on many factors, including:

-- the timing, progress, costs and results of our ongoing preclinical studies and clinical trials of our product candidates, after accounting for any COVID-19-related delays or other effects on our development programs; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials of other product candidates that we may pursue;
+- the timing, progress, costs and results of our ongoing preclinical studies and clinical trials of our product candidates, including accounting for any COVID-19-related delays or other related impacts on our development programs; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials of other product candidates that we may pursue; - our ability to establish collaborations on favorable terms, if at all;

-- our ability to establish collaborations on favorable terms, if at all; - · the costs, timing and outcome of regulatory review of our product candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we may receive marketing approval; - the revenue, if any, received from commercial sales of our product candidates for which we may receive marketing approval; - · the cost of any milestone and royalty payments with respect to any approved product candidates; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - · the costs of operating as a public company; and - the extent to which we acquire or in-license other product candidates and technologies.
+- the costs, timing and outcome of regulatory review of our product candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales, reimbursement and distribution, for any of our product candidates for which we may receive marketing approval; - the revenue, if any, received from commercial sales of our product candidates for which we may receive marketing approval; - the cost of any milestone and royalty payments with respect to any approved product candidates: - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims: - the costs of operating as a public company; and - the extent to which we acquire or in-license other product candidates and technologies.

 Identifying potential product candidates and conducting preclinical studies and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain regulatory approval in order to generate revenue from product sales.
 In addition, our product candidates, if approved, may not achieve commercial success.
 Our commercial revenues, if any, will be derived from sales of products that we do not expect to be commercially available for several years, if at all.
 Accordingly, we will need to continue to rely on additional financing to achieve our business objectives.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.
-If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or altogether terminate our research and development programs or future commercialization efforts
+Our ability to raise additional capital may be adversely impacted by potential worsening global economic conditions and the recent disruptions to and volatility in the credit and financial markets in the United States and worldwide resulting from the ongoing COVID-19 pandemic.
+If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or altogether terminate our research and development programs or future commercialization efforts.